allegro/blog/_posts/2023-08-25-how-does-btree-make-your-queries-fast.md

 In theory, using Binary Search Tree for running our queries looks fine.
 Its time complexity (when searching) is $$ O(log
 n) $$, same as B-tree.
 However, in practice, this data structure needs to work on actual hardware.
 An index needs to be stored somewhere in the computer.

-In general, there are 3 places where we may store the data:
+The Computer has three places where the data may be stored:

 - CPU caches
 - RAM (memory)